 Older homes may have trouble handling modern-day electronics and appliances.
 This is because homes that were built 20-30 years ago and older are usually equipped with service panels that max out at 60-100 amps.
 This was fine in the past, but homes usually require updated panels to handle the higher payloads of modern-day electronics.
 This typically requires 200 amps to safely handle common household needs.

 Your Electrical Panel has a Strange Smell

 If you notice a strange or burning smell around your breaker box, this would mean that you have old or faulty wiring.
 This could also indicate that the previous installer did not connect your equipment correctly.
 In this situation, it is best for you to contact a licensed electrician to help you identify the cause of the smell, as your home can be at risk of a fire.

 You Constantly Experience Flickering Lights

 Flickering lights can be a clear indication that your panel may have faulty or loose wiring.

 You are Installing New Appliances

-What is the Cost of Upgrading to 200 amp Service?
+What is the Cost to Upgrade Panel to 200 amps?

 Upgrading your panel can range between $2,500 at the low end to $3,300 on the high end for a typical service upgrade.
 Now, this amount can even go higher if the conditions are not ideal.
 Conditions that can cause costs to be higher than the average rate of $2,500 include: